DaanHuinink/DependencyGuard/README.md

    <PackageReference Include="DependencyGuard.Analyzer" Version="0.1.0" PrivateAssets="all" />
    ```

-   - `Version="*"` always takes the latest release, but builds are no longer reproducible.

 2. Add a `dependency-guard.yaml` to the project directory.
 It is picked up automatically.
 3. Build.
-Every violation is a DG0001 warning.
+Every violation is a warning.

 ## Rules